Opportunities in Sociology, a pamphlet from Canadian Sociological Association about career opportunities.

 In this introductory sociology course, we will challenge commonly held assumptions about individual success, talent and merit.
 Students will be introduced to important sociological debates about the nature of inequality, and how different social institutions and processes are implicated in the creation and maintenance of this inequality.

 These courses share similar content, and are therefore considered anti-requisite as of September 2019.
-Don't take more than 1.0 credits in first year Sociology courses without first consulting with our Sociology Program Advisor.
+Don't take more than 1.0 credits in first year Sociology courses without first consulting with our Sociology Program Assistant.

 Western University offers three undergraduate degrees: